Roz Weston

-Roz Weston is a Canadian broadcaster and author, currently an entertainment reporter at ET Canada and morning radio co-host of The Roz and Mocha Show on Toronto's CKIS-FM.
+Roz Weston is a Canadian broadcaster and author, currently a morning radio co-host of The Roz and Mocha Show on Toronto's CKIS-FM, and a former entertainment reporter at ET Canada.

+Career

 Weston interned with Howard Stern.
 He was a producer for a Toronto-based radio morning show before joining TV station Toronto 1.
 While there, he hosted Toronto's first live, late night talk show Last Call.
 After the station cancelled that show, he joined Toronto 1's entertainment show The A-List.
 In September 2005, when The A-List was in the middle of making changes, he made the move to Global TV's entertainment show ET Canada.
 On July 8, 2009, it was announced that Weston will be adding morning show host to his repertoire as the new voice of Toronto's KiSS 92.5 (formerly Jack FM).

 On September 17, 2011, Weston had a street named after him in his home town of Acton, Ontario.